Church of St. Joseph in Greenwich Village: History

-St. Joseph's was the sixth parish to be established in Manhattan, among those still in existence in the Archdiocese of New York.
-The five parishes that preceded it were St. Peter's on Barclay Street (1785), St. Patrick's Old Cathedral on Mulberry Street (1809), St. Mary's on Grand Street (1826), St. James on Oliver Street (1827) and Transfiguration on Mott Street (1827).
+St. Joseph's was the sixth parish to be established in Manhattan, among those still within the bounds of the Archdiocese of New York.
+The five parishes that preceded it were St. Peter's on Barclay Street (1785), St. Patrick's Old Cathedral on Mulberry Street (1809), St. Mary's on Grand Street (1826), St. James on Oliver Street (1827), and Transfiguration on Mott Street (1827).

-After several years in a rented hall at Grove and Christopher Streets, the cornerstone of the present church was laid on June 10, 1833.
+After several years of using a rented hall at Grove and Christopher Streets, the cornerstone of the present church was laid on June 10, 1833.
 The church was designed by John Doran in the Greek Revival style, but it has been extensively renovated over the years.
 Two fires, one in 1855 and the other in 1885, caused extensive damage to the interior.
 Renovations after the second fire were supervised by Arthur Crooks.
-The interior of the church was restored in 1972.
-At the time, a fresco of the Transfiguration, after Raphael's original in the Vatican, was discovered under layers of paint and restored.
+The interior of the church was restored in 1972, and a fresco of the Transfiguration, after Raphael's original in the Vatican, was discovered under layers of paint.
+Previously covered by a painting of the Crucifixion with the Blessed Virgin Mary and Saint John the Apostle, the altar fresco was restored.
 Structural restoration work was performed in 1991–1992.

-St. Joseph's School was established in 1855, with Sisters of Charity teaching the neighborhood girls and Christian Brothers teaching the boys.
+St. Joseph's School was established in 1855, with Sisters of Charity teaching neighborhood girls and Christian Brothers teaching the boys.
 The first building was along Leroy Street, replaced in 1897 by a new building adjacent to the church.

 The first public education program on AIDS ever held in Greenwich Village was held at St. Joseph's.
 The first meeting of Gay Men's Health Crisis also took place there.
 The event organized by parishioner David Pais was originally planned to be held in the school, but so many people attended that it had to be moved to the church.

-When then-pastor Aldo Tos retired in 2003, the Archdiocese of New York asked the Dominican Order's Province of Saint Joseph, which was already staffing the nearby Catholic Center at New York University, to assume the responsibility of staffing priests for the parish.
+When then-pastor Aldo Tos retired in 2003, the Archdiocese of New York asked the Dominican Order's Province of Saint Joseph, which was already staffing the nearby Catholic Center at New York University, to staff the parish with priests.
 The result was a merger of the parish with NYU's Catholic Center in December 2003.

-Tos was removed from ministry following accusations of sexual abuse of a minor, which were determined to be credible by the Archdiocese of New York.
+Tos had been removed from ministry following accusations of sexual abuse of a minor, which were determined to be credible by the Archdiocese of New York.
 His laicization process was pending at his death in 2014.

 On July 30, 2023, the Archbishop of New York, Cardinal Timothy Dolan, dedicated St. Joseph's new Divine Mercy Chapel, the first chapel for perpetual adoration in New York City.